darsa-group/darsa-group.github.io/content/post/2022-novo-phd/index.md

 ### Theme and Outcome

-camera system to monitor pest insects accurately and in real time
+TODO COPY FROM PHD ADD

 ### Applicant's Profile

-We are looking for a student with a **strong quantitative and programming background**.
-In particular, this project requires familiarity with **deep learning**, **image processing** and **database architecture**.
-The candidate should also have, at least, an **interest in sustainable agriculture and ecology**.

-Communication and interpersonal skill
+TODO COPY FROM PHD ADD

-We believe [diversity leads to better reaseach](), therefore, we value applicants with diverse backgrounds.
+We believe [diversity leads to better reaseach](https://www.pnas.org/doi/abs/10.1073/pnas.1700616114), therefore, we value applicants with diverse backgrounds.

 ### Eligibility

-* A Master's Degree in related discipline
-* Fluency in English
+TODO COPY FROM PHD ADD

 ### Supervision

-Our goal is your success.
-Do what you are good at and want to learn, within the boundaries of the project.
-Flexibility regarding specific
+Our primary goal is for our students to succeed and to and help them develop and achieve their career goals.
+As such, we support help students take the project in their own direction, within the original scope, and encourage flexibility and new view points as the project moves forward.
+The applicant can can expect a weekly meeting with [Quentin Geissmann](auto-qgeissmann) their direct supervisor.
+Students are encouraged to collaborate within and outside of the group and will be given (funded) opportunities to present their research in international conferences.

 ### Location and Facilities